japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 ====
 `updateStatusMessage` is used when:

-* `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.adoc#runStream, run stream processing>>
+* `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.md#runStream, run stream processing>>

-* `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run an activated streaming query>>, <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch, construct the next streaming micro-batch>>
+* `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run an activated streaming query>>, <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch, construct the next streaming micro-batch>>
 ====

 === [[extractExecutionStats]] Generating Execution Statistics -- `extractExecutionStats` Internal Method